wantedly-archive/dockerfile-python/README.md

 * [`2.7`](2.7/Dockerfile)

 ## HOW TO USE
-Create a `Dockerfile` in your Ruby app project
+Create a `Dockerfile` in your Python app project

 ```
 FROM quay.io/wantedly/python:2.7